By: Nicole Dickerson / Last updated: January 4, 2024

 Paella Catalana & Other Rice Dishes

 Catalan cuisine has a couple of other rice dishes worth seeking out.
-Arròs parellada is especially well known in Barcelona.
-The rice is cooked with a plethora of ingredients, such as chicken, pork sausage, mussels, prawns, squid, cuttlefish, peas, tomatoes, bell peppers, onion, water, or fish broth, and seasonings.
+Arròs parellada is exceptionally well known in Barcelona.
+The rice is cooked with a plethora of ingredients, such as chicken, pork sausage, mussels, prawns, squid, cuttlefish, peas, tomatoes, bell peppers, onion, water, fish broth, and seasonings.
 Whereas arròs negre, most common in Tarragona, is prepared with squid or cuttlefish, onion, garlic, stock, and black cuttlefish ink.

 Pair your rice dish of choice with wines from D.O.
 Pla de Bages, choosing a white or rosé for seafood-based dishes and reds for those incorporating meats.
 The crisp minerality and aromatic nature of these wines drawn from the wild herbs and plants near the vineyards are an excellent match for the complex flavors of these dishes.